stanislavHamara/dependency-injection-kata-series/README.md

 # Dependency Injection Code Kata Series

 This code kata series teaches you how to use dependency injection to simplify your C# applications.

-It is designed to be done in pairs over 5 sessions.
+It is designed to be done in pairs.

 To begin the series, clone this repository and start with Kata 1.